WeMakeMachines/loomse/README.md

 };
 ```

-You can communicate with the core application with the loomSE API.

 ## API

+You can communicate with the core application with the Loom API.

 Current API commands: